The types of windows guide (and which are the best!)

 Mock sash windows

 Aesthetically, mock sash windows look just as stylish as the real thing.
-However, instead of two vertically sliding sashes, they have a fixed pane and a movable panel which opens outwards like a casement window.
+However, instead of two vertically sliding sashes, they have a fixed pane and a movable panel that opens outwards like a casement window.
 This outward opening panel enables them to ventilate properties very well.

 - Cost-effective alternative to genuine sash windows

-- Choose from either timber or uPVC and configure their style and finish to suit your aesthetic requirements
+- Choose from either timber or uPVC and configure their style and finish to suit your requirements

 - Fitted with heat-trapping, multi-chambered profiles for a strong thermal performance